Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Discussion

 \section{Discussion}

-\textbf{Surrogate Fidelity.} The accuracy of the surrogate model directly bounds the regret incurred at each iteration: lower surrogate error leads to tighter guarantees on expected improvement~\citep{shahriari2015taking}.
-Gaussian Processes assume smoothness and offer closed-form uncertainty estimates~\citep{snoek2012practical,williams2006gaussian}, which makes them effective in small-sample regimes but computationally prohibitive at scale due to cubic complexity in the number of evaluations~\citep{nicoli2024physics,benitez2024bayesian}.
-By contrast, tree-based surrogates such as GBRT~\citep{head2021scikit,taieb2016forecasting} are agnostic to continuity and scale linearly with the number of samples, making them well suited for the non-smooth landscapes encountered in approximate state preparation.
-Our analysis highlights the importance of ensemble-based acquisition heuristics to compensate for the lack of analytic posteriors, as also studied in quantile-based surrogates~\citep{meinshausen2006quantile}.
+\textbf{Surrogate Fidelity.} The accuracy of the surrogate model directly bounds the regret incurred at each iteration: lower surrogate error leads to tighter guarantees on expected improvement~\cite{shahriari2015taking}.
+Gaussian Processes assume smoothness and offer closed-form uncertainty estimates~\cite{snoek2012practical,williams2006gaussian}, which makes them effective in small-sample regimes but computationally prohibitive at scale due to cubic complexity in the number of evaluations~\cite{nicoli2024physics,benitez2024bayesian}.
+By contrast, tree-based surrogates such as GBRT~\cite{scikit-optimize,taieb2016forecasting} are agnostic to continuity and scale linearly with the number of samples, making them well suited for the non-smooth landscapes encountered in distribution matching and sampling from quantum circuits.
+Our analysis highlights the importance of ensemble-based acquisition heuristics to compensate for the lack of analytic posteriors~\cite{meinshausen2006quantile}.

-\textbf{Structured Parameter Spaces.} Quantum circuits often follow layered, modular architectures~\citep{Nam2020,smith2021leap}, which induce a block structure in the parameter space.
+\textbf{Structured Parameter Spaces.} Quantum circuits often follow layered, modular architectures~\cite{smith2021leap}, which induce a block structure in the parameter space.
 Our layerwise decomposition exploits this structure by reducing dimensionality at each step and enabling distributed surrogates, yielding a principled form of block coordinate optimization with convergence guarantees (Theorem~\ref{thm:convergence}).
-This aligns with prior results in distributed and multi-fidelity BO~\citep{swersky2013multi,kandasamy2015high}.
-Empirically, the structured updates also mitigate barren plateaus by focusing optimization on local subspaces~\citep{holmes_connecting_2022}.
+This aligns with prior results in distributed and multi-fidelity BO~\cite{swersky2013multi,kandasamy2015high}.
+Empirically, the structured updates also mitigate barren plateaus by focusing optimization on local subspaces~\cite{holmes_connecting_2022}.
+The mitigation arises not from altering gradient magnitudes but from restricting the optimization subspace through layerwise decomposition, which reduces parameter coupling/correlation and stabilizes optimization (explored empirically in Sec.~\ref{sec:experiments}).